feldim2425/AdventOfCode19/README.md

 ## Testing out my code
 Just run ``cargo run --bin dayXX`` (Replacing XX with a number from 1-25).

-Yout can also just build the binary with ``cargo build --bin dayXX``
+You can also just build the binary with ``cargo build --bin dayXX``